 - Slide 3, Solution: Rather than talking about individual features, he showcases how the platform addresses the three biggest pain points of users.

-- Slide 4, Solution: He gives a bit more technical details of what the product actually does.
+- Slide 4, Solution: The founder gives a bit more technical details of what the product actually does.

 - Slide 5, Market and Competitors: This is a content-heavy slide, so he spends a bit more time on it while not going into unnecessary details.
 Notice the slides deals with two topics at the same time – the competitive advantage of ScaleSwap and the current market size.